 - Level 1 – Small group piano lessons for students with no previous piano experience.

-- Level 2 – Small group piano lessons for students who have previously studied piano either with Gilmore’s elementary school piano labs, or with a private teacher.
+- Level 2 – Small group piano lessons for students who have previously studied piano either with The Gilmore’s elementary school piano labs or with a private teacher.

-Classes meet once per week for 45 minutes, with a variety of times available Monday-Thursday from 2:00 – 5:00 PM.
+Classes meet once per week for 45 minutes, with a variety of times available Monday – Thursday from 2:00 – 5:00 PM.
 Digital pianos, music, and folders are provided.
 The 14 week class culminates in a public recital for students and families.
-The cost for the class is $30 for YMCA members and $45 for non-members.
+The cost is $60 for YMCA members and $75 for non-members.

 Scholarships are available through the YMCA.
 Please stop by a nearby branch to pick up an application, or email Leslie Boughton at email@example.com.